 3. Spelling errors

 There are no excuses for spelling mistakes - even if English isn't your first language.
 An error-free CV is vital in showcasing your precision and attention to detail, so check everything - even your contact details.
 Make use of spell-checking functions in software such as Microsoft Word.
 'Make sure it’s set to UK English, not US, if you’re applying to jobs in the UK,' says Jo.
-Pay attention to what they are indicating and consider if the alternatives they offer will add or remove impact to your writing.'
+Pay attention to what they are indicating and consider if the alternatives they offer will add or remove impact to your writing.

 Minimise the risk of making mistakes by taking your time - never leave writing your CV to the last minute.
 Rushed examples are easily spotted and quickly dismissed.